‘Fetch’ and ‘back’ commands continue development of a puppy

 Just because a dog will retrieve a canvas dummy that’s thrown in the back yard doesn’t guarantee the same dog will be able to perform up to it owner’s expectations in the field come hunting season.

 The trouble with throwing canvas dummies is that the dog gets used to 25- to 30-yard retrieves.
-When a father distance is involved, which is generally the case when bird hunting, the dog invariably will hunt short.
+When a farther distance is involved, which is generally the case when bird hunting, the dog invariably will hunt short.
+Learn some gun dog training for beginners below.

 Once a dog has mastered the sit, heel, stay, and come commands and has been retrieving canvas dummies thrown short distances, it’s time to incorporate two more commands—fetch and back.